 Sharing is a rich and vital part of a daily Morning Meeting, a key Responsive Classroom practice in which all classroom members—grown-ups and students—gather in a circle for twenty to thirty minutes to greet each other, share news and ideas, do an activity together, and read a message written by the teacher.
-Morning Meeting helps students begin each day as a community of caring and respectful learners, by getting to know each other, practicing academic and social skills, and looking forward to learning together in the day ahead.
+Morning Meeting helps students begin each day as a community of caring and respectful learners.
+During Morning Meeting, students get to know each other, practice academic and social skills, and look forward to learning together in the day ahead.

 Sharing, the second of four components that make up Morning Meeting, plays an important role in building a positive classroom community.
 Just as important, sharing offers ample opportunities to practice and reinforce the speaking, listening, and thinking skills that are so crucial to school success.